Aelto/tw3-a-gwent-empire/ruleset-readme.md

  - `difficulty`: the difficulty requirement for the card to appear, any player with a lower difficulty than what was entered won't get the card

+the faction rules define what cards can be added to a deck during generation.
+They don't define the deck itself directly, but the pool of cards to pick from while generating.
+Adding 10 Blue Stripe soldiers to the pool doesn't mean the decks will have the 10 of them, but rather 10 of the pool are Blue Stripe solider.
+So if the pool consists of 400 cards, then there is a 10/400 chance to pick a Blue Stripe soldier every time the generator asks a new card from the pool.

+> Reminder 1: difficulty goes from 0 up to infinity where 10000 is already a really high difficulty
+>
+> Reminder 2: points control how many cards can be in a deck as a player is given around 30 points (lower level players get less, higher players get more)
+> and each card cost 1 point by default.

 Here is an example of how a faction is declared:
 ```python
 faction Skellige {